 Emergency Social Services Grant

-To support the continued needs of people sheltering outdoors during the pandemic, the City of Victoria has developed the new Emergency Social Services Grant.
+To support the continued needs of people sheltering outdoors during the pandemic, the City of Victoria developed the new Emergency Social Services Grant.

-In addition to the Emergency Social Services Grant, the City also invested funding for expanded shower hours at Our Place Society on Pandora Avenue to 13 hours daily, seven days a week and has had public washrooms in parks open 24/7 with enhanced cleaning to ensure everyone sheltering in parks has access to safe hygiene.
+In addition to the Emergency Social Services Grant, the City is also investing funding for expanded shower hours at Our Place Society on Pandora Avenue to 13 hours daily, seven days a week and has had public washrooms in parks open 24/7 with enhanced cleaning to ensure everyone sheltering in parks has access to safe hygiene.